sschreier/SschreierCreateBlogPosts/README.md

 ## Possible Configurations for the blog post detail page
 - select the release date format

-## Possible Configurations for the comment area on the blog post detail page
 - set the text before the name of the author via snippet

-- set the text of the tab via snippet
-- set the text of the title of the teaser via snippet
-- set the text of the title of the teaser if a comment has already been made via snippet
-- set the text of the text of the teaser via snippet
-- set the text of the text of the teaser if a comment has already been made via snippet
+## Possible Configurations for the rss feed
-- set the text of the button to write a comment via snippet
+- set a custom url of the blog post category
-- set the text of the button to edit a comment via snippet
+- set a custom language abbreviation
-- set the text of the button to show the comments via snippet
-- set the text of the switch for displaying comments in the current language via snippet
-- set the text of the description on the login form via snippet
-- set the text of the link for new customers on the login form via snippet
-- set the text of the label of the comment input field via snippet
-- set the text of the success message after the comment has been submitted via snippet
-- set the text of the success message after the comment has been changed via snippet
-- set the text of the error message if the comment could not be saved via snippet
+- set the title of the rss feed via snippet
-- set the text of the info message that the comment has not yet been approved via snippet
+- set the description of the rss feed via snippet
-- set the text of the info message that there are no comments yet via snippet
+- set the copyright notice of the rss feed via snippet
-- set the text before the author of a comment via snippet
-- set the text before the date of a comment via snippet
+- set the number of characters from which the description of a blog post should be truncated
-- set the text before replying to a comment via snippet

 ## Available snippets
 - sschreier.createblogposts.listing.boxProductDetails
 - sschreier.createblogposts.detail.textBeforeManufacturerName
-- sschreier.createblogposts.detail.tabsReview
-- sschreier.createblogposts.detail.reviewTeaserTitle
-- sschreier.createblogposts.detail.reviewExistsTeaserTitle
-- sschreier.createblogposts.detail.reviewTeaserText
-- sschreier.createblogposts.detail.reviewExistsTeaserText
-- sschreier.createblogposts.detail.reviewTeaserButton
-- sschreier.createblogposts.detail.reviewExistsTeaserButton
-- sschreier.createblogposts.detail.reviewTeaserButtonHide
-- sschreier.createblogposts.detail.reviewLanguageFilterLabel
-- sschreier.createblogposts.detail.reviewLoginDescription
-- sschreier.createblogposts.detail.reviewRegisterLink
-- sschreier.createblogposts.detail.reviewFormContentLabel
-- sschreier.createblogposts.detail.reviewFormSuccessAlert
-- sschreier.createblogposts.detail.reviewFormSuccessUpdateAlert
-- sschreier.createblogposts.detail.reviewFormErrorAlert
-- sschreier.createblogposts.detail.reviewNotPublicYetAlert
-- sschreier.createblogposts.detail.reviewListEmpty
-- sschreier.createblogposts.detail.reviewItemAuthor
+- sschreier.createblogposts.rssfeed.title
-- sschreier.createblogposts.detail.reviewItemDate
+- sschreier.createblogposts.rssfeed.description
-- sschreier.createblogposts.detail.reviewCommentLabel
+- sschreier.createblogposts.rssfeed.copyright

 ## How to install the extension
 ### via console (recommended)